It is More than an Assassination of Qassim Soleimani

 Expansion and hegemony

 Iran has not started wars.
 It has reached out to gain friends, but it has not sought hegemony or economic advantage.
-The US has been involved in numerous wars, gained economic advantage, caused grief and instability and maintained hegemony in many regions of the world.
+The US has been involved in numerous wars, gained economic advantage, caused grief and instability, and maintained hegemony in many regions of the world.

 Casualties due to violence

 Only exaggerations and rumors attribute mass killings to Iran.
-Facts readily support US role in mass killings and violence from the rice fields of Vietnam to the valleys of Afghanistan, the rivers of Iraq. and the deserts of Libya, only a few place of US aggression.
+Facts readily support US role in mass killings and violence from the rice fields of Vietnam to the valleys of Afghanistan, the rivers of Iraq. and the deserts of Libya, only a few places of US aggression.